Heat pump

-A heat pump is a device that can provide heat to a building by transferring thermal energy from the outside using a refrigeration cycle.
-Many heat pumps can also operate in the opposite direction, cooling the building by removing heat from the enclosed space and rejecting it outside.
-Units that only provide cooling are called air conditioners.

-When in heating mode, a refrigerant at outside temperature is being compressed.
-As a result, the refrigerant becomes hot.
-This thermal energy can be transferred to an indoor unit.
-After being moved outdoors again, the refrigerant is decompressed — evaporated.
-It has lost some of its thermal energy and returns colder than the environment.
-It can now take up the surrounding energy from the air or from the ground before the process repeats.
-Compressors, fans, and pumps run with electric energy.
+A heat pump is a device that uses energy—generally mechanical energy, although the absorption heat pump instead uses thermal energy—to transfer heat from one space to another.

+The mechanical heat pump, also known as a Cullen engine, uses electric power to transfer heat by compression.
+Specifically, it transfers thermal energy by means of a heat pump and refrigeration cycle, cooling one space and warming the other.
+In winter, a heat pump can move heat from the cool outdoors to warm a house; in summer, it may also be designed to move heat from the house to the warmer outdoors.
+As it transfers rather than generates heat, it is more energy-efficient than heating by gas boiler.

+In a typical vapour-compression heat pump, a gaseous refrigerant is compressed so its pressure and temperature rise.
+When the pump operates as a heater in cold weather, the warmed gas flows to a heat exchanger in the indoor space, where some of its thermal energy is transferred to that space, causing the gas to condense into a liquid.
+The liquified refrigerant flows to a heat exchanger in the outdoor space, where the pressure falls, the liquid evaporates, and the temperature of the gas falls.
+Now colder than the temperature of the outdoor space being used as a heat source, it can again take up energy from the heat source, be compressed, and repeat the cycle.

-Air source heat pumps are the most common models, while other types include ground source heat pumps, water source heat pumps and exhaust air heat pumps.
+Air source heat pumps are the most common models, while other types include ground source heat pumps, water source heat pumps, and exhaust air heat pumps.
 Large-scale heat pumps are also used in district heating systems.

-The efficiency of a heat pump is expressed with a coefficient of performance (COP), or seasonal coefficient of performance (SCOP).
-The higher the number, the more efficient a heat pump is and the less energy it consumes.
-When used for space heating, heat pumps are typically much more energy efficient than simple electrical resistance heaters.

-Because of their high efficiency and the increasing share of fossil-free sources in electrical grids, heat pumps can play a key role in climate change mitigation.
-With 1 kWh of electricity, they can transfer 3 to 6 kWh of thermal energy into a building.
-The carbon footprint of heat pumps depends on how electricity is generated, but they usually reduce emissions in mild climates.
+Because of their high efficiency and the increasing share of fossil-free sources in electrical grids, heat pumps are playing a role in climate change mitigation.
+At a cost of 1 kWh of electricity, they can transfer 1 to 4.5 kWh of thermal energy into a building.
+The carbon footprint of heat pumps depends on how electricity is generated, but they usually reduce emissions.
 Heat pumps could satisfy over 80% of global space and water heating needs with a lower carbon footprint than gas-fired condensing boilers: however, in 2021 they only met 10%.